joeldodich/zubridge/packages/electron/docs/renderer-process.md

 This document describes how to set up and use the `@zubridge/electron` package in the renderer process of your Electron application.

+## Framework Compatibility

+Although the hooks in `@zubridge/electron` follow React naming conventions (with `use` prefix), they are built on a framework-agnostic foundation.
+The core functionality can be used with:

+- **React**: The primary use case with examples shown in this guide
+- **Vue.js, Svelte, Angular**: Can integrate with other frontend frameworks
+- **Vanilla JavaScript**: Can be used without any framework

+The hooks are essentially wrappers around Zustand stores, which support non-React usage patterns.
+As long as you properly set up the preload script and expose the handlers to the renderer process, you can use these hooks in any JavaScript environment.

 ## Creating the Store Hook

 First, create a reusable hook to access the store in your renderer process: